davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

-You need do nothing special to use {pivotal-gemfire-name} as a Spring Session provider implementation, managing the (HTTP) session state of your Spring Boot application.
+You need do nothing special to use VMware GemFire as a Spring Session provider implementation, managing the (HTTP) session state of your Spring Boot application.